AlwinHollebrandse/BreastCancerCellDetection/README.md

 ## MedianFilter
 This section is found under Filter.java.
 This filter methods crops of borders of images that do not have a large enough border for an edge pixel.
-It accepts the following parameters: current image, filterType, filterWidth, filterHeight, weights, and scalar.
+It accepts the following parameters: current image, filterType, filterWidth, filterHeight, and weights.
 After validating each param, this code provides this lambda: for the given pixel, check which type of filter is being applied.
 If it is “median”, take the user’s filter mask size and adds each pixel to a list by the corresponding weight amount of times.
 The median of this list is then computed.
 That becomes the value of the filter’s center pixel.
 The output of this method is saved as median.jpg.

 ## Histogram